jmetzger/workshop-mariadb-windows/tools/percona-toolkit.md

 # 3. copy file to bin - folder of mariadb

-# 4. Open mariadb Command Prompt
+# 4. Open mariadb Command Prompt as ADMINISTRATOR
 # Navigate to data - dir

 # 5. as Admin: Execute once to get right connection to perl